qaalabs/DE5M4/docs/day2/source-control/github-repo.md

 - Add a file to the new branch
 - Switch to the `main` branch - and see that file you just created isn't there

-- Create another branch - add some files - -then delete the branch
+- Create another branch ... add some files ... then delete the branch

+### Step 6: Share the repository with others

+- Paste the URL to your repository into the chat
+- Click on another persons link to see their repository

 ---